8483/notes/topics/cybersecurity/cors.md

 # Cross-origin resource sharing (CORS)

+CORS is only required when a web page makes a request to a domain different from the one that served the web page.

+If everything is on the same origin, the browser doesn't consider it a cross-origin request, and CORS is not needed.

+---

 [CORS is stupid](https://kevincox.ca/2024/08/24/cors/)

 It prevents malicious injection in the frontend to have the backend send data where it shouldn't.